ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

                     }
          ...
 ```
-*[No doubt a real implementation can express this logic more elegantly - we present it in this way here to elucidate.]*
+*[Note : No doubt a real implementation can express this logic more elegantly - we present it in this way here to elucidate.]*

 The key point to note is the disambiguation of a field selection from the application of a term to a field selector.
 That is, looking at white-space to distinguish between `f.x` and `f .x`.
 This is handled by the function `adjacent` which can be defined simply as:
 ```haskell